ikamal7/quick-view-product-for-woocommerce/readme.txt

 == Installation ==

-1. Upload the `quicklook` folder to the `/wp-content/plugins/` directory
+1. Upload the `quicklook-for-woocommerce` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go to WooCommerce > Settings > Products > Quick View to configure the plugin